falcosecurity/falco-website/content/en/about/_index.md

 {{< card class="shadow" >}}
   ### How Falco's runtime security can help your organization

   Multi-level defense is essential for effective cybersecurity.
-Whether it's securing your software supply chain, controlling access, or protecting against cloud misconfigurations, the acceleration of cloud adoption has rapidly expanded the potential attack surface companies need to address.
+Whether securing your software supply chain, controlling access, or protecting against cloud misconfigurations, the acceleration of cloud adoption has rapidly expanded the potential attack surface that companies need to address.

   The ultimate line of defense, however, is runtime security.
-Security is an ever evolving war against attacks, and one of the most powerful ways to improve the security posture of your cloud-native environment is to detect threats as they occur.
+Security is an ever-evolving war against attacks, and one of the most powerful ways to improve the security posture of your cloud-native environment is to detect threats as they occur.
 With the increasing number of cyber attacks and breaches, it’s crucial to have real-time visibility across your cloud, workloads, and user activity.

-  To effectively detect threats, runtime security systems must be efficient and alert on suspicious behavior in real time.
-Attackers have adapted their tactics to the landscape of the cloud and can initiate attacks within seconds of entering your environment.
+  To effectively detect threats, runtime security systems must be efficient and alert to suspicious behavior in real-time.
+Attackers have adapted their tactics to the cloud landscape and can initiate attacks within seconds of entering your environment.
 While legacy tools struggle to detect cloud-native threats, Falco can provide a sophisticated security monitoring layer to identify abnormal behaviors as they happen.
 This will give you an opportunity to take the right response action and minimize the impact of possible breaches, including sustained financial loss and reputational damage.
 {{< /card >}}
 {{< /blocks/content >}}